-Many people don't know that the Pledge of Allegiance came out of the Chicago World's Columbian Exposition of 1893.
+Most people don't know that the Pledge of Allegiance came about because of the Chicago World's Columbian Exposition of 1893.
 The Pledge of Allegiance was written in 1892 by Francis Bellamy (1855-1931), who was a Baptist minister and a Christian socialist.

 In 1892, Upham had the idea of using the 400th anniversary of Christopher Columbus reaching the Americas to further bolster the schoolhouse flag movement.
 The magazine called for a national Columbian Public School Celebration to coincide with the World's Columbian Exposition.
 A flag salute was to be part of the official program for the Columbus Day celebration to be held in schools all over America.

 The Pledge was published in the September 8, 1892, issue of the magazine, and immediately put to use in the campaign.
 Bellamy went to speak to a national meeting of school superintendents to promote the celebration; the convention liked the idea and selected a committee of leading educators to implement the program, including the immediate past president of the National Education Association.
 Bellamy was selected as the chair.
 Having received the official blessing of educators, Bellamy's committee now had the task of spreading the word across the nation and of designing an official program for schools to follow on the day of the national celebration.
 He structured the program around a flag-raising ceremony and his pledge.

 Bellamy's original 1892 Pledge of Allegiance read as follows:

 "I pledge allegiance to my Flag and to the Republic for which it stands, one nation indivisible, with liberty and justice for all."

 The Pledge of Allegiance changes are in RED:

 1892 to 1923 (early revision by Bellamy) — "I pledge allegiance to my Flag and to the Republic for which it stands, one nation, indivisible, with liberty and justice for all."